 AUW (All Up Weight) as well as correct cg location.
 If not meet with-in spec's it can effect CG as well as over all flight characteristics of the aircraft.
 A carefully assembled model that is built straight and true, motor mount thrust angle set to manufactures specs (0 for profile models) is also very important.

 Once model is assembled with all recommended components , CG is set by moving battery with the giving CG measurement location number.
 This measurement is usually from the nose or the leading edge of the main wing of the model (use reference location per manual).
 The models manual CG reference location will give you the closest to neutral flight from our testings.

 The first maiden of any rc airplane can be tricky and why its important to use the manufacture suggested CG to start with.
 Once your model has been aileron and rudder are trimmed you can now focus on elevator trim for upright and inverted flight testing.
 This is done with 3/4 throttle to see which direction the model pitches (nose-up or nose-down).
 We like to adjust elevator trim in the upright flight position first, once the model is flying level with the earth you can then turn model 180 degree which is call inverted.
-In this flight position you will be able to if your model pitches toward its nose or tail (toward the sky or down towards the earth).
-If your model is pitching upward towards the sky in the inverted flight position then your model would be tail heavier and you can move your battery a little forward and repeat the process over again to test adjustment.
-The same adjustment would be mode for the opposite, if your model pitches toward the earth then your model is nose heavy.
+In this inverted flight position you will now be able to determine if the model pitches toward its nose or tail (toward the sky or down towards the earth).
+If your model is pitching upward towards the sky in this inverted flight position then your model would be tail heavier and you can then move your battery a little forward, repeat the process over again to test adjustment.
+The same adjustment would be mode for the opposite condition, if your model pitches toward the earth then your model is nose heavy.
 Adjust battery location according then repeat process till neutral flight is achieved.